Pronunciation of 'Codiaeum'

 English (United States)

-A genus of plants in the family Euphorbiaceae, commonly known as crotons, valued for their colorful and patterned leaves.
+A genus of plants in the family Euphorbiaceae, commonly known as crotons, valued for their colorful leaves.